alecramsay/pg/docs/index.markdown

 layout: default
 ---

+This site illustrates three things:[^1]

+1. Redistricting maps are constrained by a state's underlying "population geography," i.e., how many people live where.
+2. When you draw a redistricting map, you, in effect, distort the boundaries of the districts in this underlying political geography making tradeoffs between various policy objectives.
+Because of the underlying constraint, most maps share many of the same precinct assignments.
+3. The underlying political geography can be used to characterize the tradeoffs for redistricting a state.

-The Redistricting Almanac shows the tradeoffs inherent in congressional redistricting state by state, for the 37 states apportioned three or more congressional districts in the 2020 census.[^1]
+We show the tradeoffs inherent in congressional redistricting state by state, for 42 states apportioned two or more congressional districts in the 2020 census.
+Hawaii and Maine are excluded due to data issues.

 We introduce a new concept &#8212; baseline districts &#8212; which are solely a function of total census population by precinct.
 If you squint, the baseline districts for a state are a [Voronoi diagram](https://en.wikipedia.org/wiki/Voronoi_diagram),